w3c/wai-website/pages/about/translating.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

+This page provides general instructions on translating WAI standards and resources.

-Help make Web Accessibility Initiative (WAI) resources available in your language.
+We welcome your help making Web Accessibility Initiative (WAI) resources available in your language.
 Join the volunteer translation community to raise awareness of digital accessibility among a global audience.
-This page provides general instructions on translating WAI standards and resources.

 For a list of existing translations, see [All WAI Translations](/translations/).

-To get announcements related to WAI translations, subscribe to the WAI Translations mailing list by sending e-mail to [public-wai-translations-request@w3.org with subject: &ldquo;subscribe&rdquo;](mailto:public-wai-translations-request@w3.org?subject=subscribe)

 {::nomarkdown}
 {% include box.html type="end" %}